WELCOME TO APEX RESOURCES INC.

 In 2017 and 2018 mapping and sampling programs carried out on the Ore Hill property by Margaux Resources Ltd demonstrated potential for widespread mineralization.
 Assay results showed a number of high grade gold samples with associated high silver, lead and zinc values.
 The high grade samples were collected over a strike length of almost 1 km demonstrating a mineralizing system with potential for significant size and strength.

 Ore Hill was a high priority target for a diamond drilling program planned for 2018 but the program could not be completed due to a forest fire in the area.
-In September Margaux Resources was unable to make a property option payment to Apex and the Ore Hill properties reverted to Apex Resources Inc. Apex is currently permitting the property for exploration by diamond drilling and excavator trenching.
+In September Margaux Resources elected to terminate the Option Agreement on the Jersey Emerald Property and the Ore Hill properties reverted to Apex Resources Inc. pursuant to the Jersey Emerald Agreement.
+Apex is currently permitting the property for exploration by diamond drilling and excavator trenching.

 The Red Ridge property